linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.02.2025
+- Topic: Vision: The most decentralized internet with Web4
+- Directory: /posts/2025/February/07
+- Description: ``` The future of the internet is decentralized! ✨ Imagine: An internet based on social networks and controlled by no one.
+That's the vision of Web4!
+More freedom, security, and privacy for everyone.
+Let's shape this future together!  #Web4 #Decentralization #Internet #Future #Technology #SocialNetworks #Freedom #Security #Privacy ```

 ### 06.02.2025
 - Topic: Social networks should be social again
 - Directory: /posts/2025/February/06